NDORMS DPhil & MSc by Research

 A biennial fully-funded Henni Mester studentship is available to an outstanding candidate who applies for DPhil study in the area of arthritis or rheumatism within the Nuffield Dept of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS).
 The next intake will be in October 2020.

 3.5 years of full funding is available in partnership with the NDORMS annual studentship funding competition.

 The studentship is open to Home/EU students and does not require an additional explicit application (although when making their online Oxford application candidates must either list University College as their preferred college, or be willing to migrate colleges to take up the award).

 Exceptionally, students can also approach individual supervisors directly at other times during the year.
 If you are not applying for a funded programme, you will need to have funds for the University fees and your living costs.
 The selection criteria remain the same as for funded programmes.

-1 For the 2018 intake, out of 90 applicants, 39 were interviewed.
-19 of the applicants were permitted to undertake the DPhil/MSc (by Research) at NDORMS, 6 of whom were awarded the Kennedy Trust Prize Studentship and 7 of whom were awarded scholarships from the Divisional & Departmental funding.
+1 For the 2019 intake (main applications round), out of 161 applicants, 41 were interviewed.
+24 of the applicants were permitted to undertake the DPhil/MSc (by Research) at NDORMS, 5 of whom were awarded the Kennedy Trust Prize Studentship, 2 of whom were awarded through the Doctoral Training Fellowship Scheme for Clinicians and 10 of whom were awarded scholarships from the Divisional & Departmental funding.
 Other successful applicants secured their own funding from various alternative sources.